cbartram/RuneLiteHijack/README.md

 # Installation

-- Download latest RuneLiteHijack from the releases section (or build locally using `mvn clean install`)
+- Download latest RuneLiteHijack from the releases section (or build locally using `mvn clean package`)
 - Find RuneLite install directory usually located in `C:\Users\<YOUR_USER>\AppData\Local\RuneLite`
 - Place `RuneLiteHijack.jar` from `./target/RuneLiteHijack.jar` in the same folder as `config.json` (the RuneLite install directory)
 - Open `config.json`